apacheignite/documentation/odbc-driver/odbc-driver.md

 ## Installing on Linux

-To be able to build and install ODBC driver on Linux you first need to install ODBC Driver Manager.
+To be able to build and install ODBC driver on Linux, you first need to install ODBC Driver Manager.
 Apache Ignite ODBC driver has been tested with [UnixODBC] (http://www.unixodbc.org).